High-fructose diet may damage mitochondria in liver: Study

 However, he added that in the high-fat diet plus glucose group, the mitochondria become more normal-looking because they were burning fat efficiently.

-The study noted that both high-fat, and high-fat plus fructose diets damaged the mitochondria, making it easier for the liver to synthesise and store fat, rather than burn it. (agencies)
+The study noted that both high-fat, and high-fat plus fructose diets damaged the mitochondria, making it easier for the liver to synthesise and store fat, rather than burn it.
+(PTI)

 Editorial